arshappleid/cosc-360-project/docs/tasks_completed.md

 - altered getUserID function as it had an error
 - fixed the addcomment functionality
 - added a new function to order comments by most recent (for product page)
-- made all forms and tablews accessible via captions, labels, table header colspans,
+- made all forms and tables accessible via captions, labels, table header colspans,
 - admin management page with search filters for name, email and activity
 - track_user_comments page displaying users comment history
 - modifed login tracking methods so they accurately track logins made